Procurement Support Services to the Ministry of Health of Ukraine

 - Support to revision of the nomenclature of medicines used by the Ministry of Health.

-On the other hand, UNDP will help develop an online medical stock system to allow real-time monitoring of and access to medical stocks, as a key element of reform.
+UNDP is helping to develop an online medical stock system to allow real-time monitoring of and access to medical stocks, as a key element of reform.
 This system will help scale up the public procurement process, make medicines and other medicinal products timely available for patients, and allow appropriate forecasting and planning for medicines procurement both nationally and locally.